Just because someone is overweight, it doesn’t necessarily mean that they have to endure a more unenjoyable flying experience than other passengers.

 2. Delta Air Lines

-Delta is another excellent airline for overweight passengers, with their seats in Economy Class ranging from 17.9-19 inches, though note that 19-inch seats only applies to a couple of airliners.
+Delta is another excellent airline for overweight passengers, with their seats in Economy Class ranging from 17.9-19 inches, though note that 19-inch seats only applies to a couple of the airline’s planes.

 3. Air Canada

-It’s a mixed bag for overweight passengers flying Air Canada with sets ranging from 17-18 inches in width.
+It’s a mixed bag for overweight passengers flying with Air Canada with seats ranging from 17-18 inches in width.

 However, when it comes to Premium Economy, all this changes, with the airline delivering one of the best offerings for overweight passengers.